jexmarc/asdocwikijs/home.md

 > **How can I find lead-free ammunition?**
 >
 > Typically entering the keyword `lead-free` into the include keywords search box for a given caliber will yield good results for lead-free / non-lead ammunition.

+> **Do you sell ammo?
+What are your shipping rates?**
+>
+> We do not sell ammunition.
+AmmoSeek is a search engine for finding in-stock ammunition at online retailers.
+We do not stock or sell ammunition; therefore, we do not have shipping rates.

+> **Hi, I'm an avid shooter and have some leftover XXX Ammo to sell.
+How can I sell it on your site?**
+>
+> I'm sorry but we only list in-stock ammo (and related products) for retailers that have an ongoing business selling online via an ecommerce site.
+There is a great website for what you want to do though.
+Check out Gunbroker.com.